CMDemps/azure-security-portfolio/docs/lab-02-process-creation.md

 - How Sentinel detects malicious PowerShell downloader activity
 - How analysts triage process creation telemetry
 - How to perform full IR workflow from alert → investigation → containment

-This case study serves as a polished example of cloud SOC investigation methodology in your **Azure Security Portfolio**.